needstori/planningproject/README.md

-# Example
+# Planning Project
-An example greeter plugin
+An attempt with no knowledge and little motivation to make a plugin that helps me keep a checklist in game of things\
+and more.